vapourismo/luwra/README.md

 Refer to the [documentation](http://luwra.vprsm.de/).
 In order to use the library you must clone this repository and include `lib/luwra.hpp`.

 Have a question?
-Simply [ask](https://gitter.im/vapourismo/luwra) or open an issue.
+Simply send me a an email or open an issue.

 ## Examples
 In the following examples `lua` refers to an instance of `lua_State*`.